Best Hand Saw – top picks in 2019

 Stanley 20-065 26-Inch, 12 Points Per Inch ShortCut Saw

-The hacksaw is a versatile tool used for a slightly different type of cutting, including the ability to cut through metal etc. The design of a hacksaw consists of a frame, which the blade is locked into. when the blade is worn out you can simply remove it from the frame to replace it with a new one.
+The hacksaw is a versatile tool used for a slightly different type of cutting.
+Some of its uses including the ability to cut through metal etc. The design of a hacksaw consists of a frame, which the blade is locked into. when the blade is worn out you can simply remove it from the frame to replace it with a new one.

 Usually a coping saw is used for intricate work where you need a high level of precision.
 The design of a coping saw is quite similar to that of a hacksaw, but it’s noticeably smaller in size.
-The blade is generally more able to be adjusted to suit the task at hand, that’s why this is an ideal option if your work requires a high degree of accuracy.
+The blade is generally more able to be adjusted to suit the task at hand.
+Which is why this is an ideal option if your work requires a high degree of accuracy.

 A razor saw is a type of saw that has many more teeth along the blade.
 It is a great companion for craftsman, model builders, DIYers and wood workers alike.
 While the blade is shallower than others, it has a straight handle out the end of the blade.